 |Whale Bay Fort||--||5.7 mi.
 South West of Central Hamilton|

-Visitors will discover some other intriguing attractions nearby.
+Vacationers can discover some other intriguing local attractions close to Hamilton.

-If the functional aspects of living by the sea interest you, you might want to see Gibbs Hill Lighthouse.
+If the nitty gritty aspects of life by the sea interest you, you might want to visit Gibbs Hill Lighthouse.
 Climb the 185 steps to the top of Gibb's Lighthouse and take in the panoramic view of Bermuda's coastline.
 After a $365 thousand renovation, the lighthouse has been restored to appear as close to the original structure as possible, plus the project included an upgrade of the observation deck, work on the grounds, and features to make the property more handicap accessible.

-The table below offers more details regarding other kinds of attractions of interest to vacationers.
+The following table lists a few details regarding other kinds of places of interest to vacationers.